Simske/docker-lc0/README.md

 The whole process can be automated using a script.

 Don't forget to change the path to your private key as well as the base path variable and make sure to have Python installed in order to execute the script.

+## Contributing
+If you encounter any issues or have suggestions for `docker-lc0` feel free to open issues and pull requests on this repository

+## License
+`docker-lc0` is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.